Skip to content

 make docs-stage

-python -m http.server --directory site 9000 # inspect the marketing+docs bundle
+python3 -m http.server --directory site 9000 # inspect the marketing+docs bundle

 Issue triage

-• Keep user-facing docs inside docs/—new guides only require Markdown and optional front matter.
+• Keep user-facing docs inside docs/; new guides only require Markdown and optional front matter.